atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 unhappy, and pining, day after day,
 “and, poffibiy, for years together, for V what I must be obliged to deny you? i • Ni i i '■ st -. ^ ^
-** Mr. Selby, ” continued she,
+** Mr. Selby, " continued she,
 - ' ' ' .1 southeast A \ * X
 letting fall a few tears on his shoulder, while she hung on him, “this pains me “exceedingly; and yet I would sooner die than be an infamous creature fc. •.,. _.. ■
 You are dearer to roe than my self, but,
-“my virtue is dearer to me. than my r life.”.
+“my virtue is dearer to me. than my r life.".
 * A \ ■ -
 ’ II A
 .
 4
-My excellent girl, ” replied Selby, — believing every syllable she uttered — ^ ‘ 4. : ■ ■ ■ '
+My excellent girl, " replied Selby, — believing every syllable she uttered — ^ ‘ 4. : ■ ■ ■ '
 make yourself easy — we niust wait;
 “I will endeavour to arm my self with “patience.’*